-Managers of new Clinical Research Personnel have a lot to consider when onboarding a new employee.
-This page is a guide for using the DOCR Competency-Based Onboarding Learning Plans for new clinical research employees at Duke.
+This page is a guide for using the DOCR Competency-Based Onboarding Learning Plan templates for new clinical research employees at Duke.

 On this page you will find:

 First time using the plan?
-Check out this manager training for a walkthrough of the components and tips for use.
-If you still have questions after reviewing this webpage and the training, reach out to the DOCR Onboarding Liaison to request a consult using this REDCap survey.
+Check out this online manager training for a walkthrough of the components and tips for use.
+If you still have questions or need help incorporating these tools into your current onboarding process, reach out to the DOCR Onboarding Liaison to request a free consultation.

-The Competency-Based Onboarding Learning Plans for Clinical Research Personnel are meant to be beneficial to both new employees and managers across all of the CRUs and OOs at Duke.
+The Competency-Based Onboarding Learning Plan templates for Clinical Research Personnel are meant to be beneficial to both new employees and managers across all of the CRUs and OOs at Duke.
 Here are some of the ways in which this plan is intended to help:

-- The plan is a centrally maintained, easy to use onboarding document with links that are updated by DOCR.
+- The plan is a centrally maintained, easy to use onboarding template with links that are updated by DOCR.

 - The plan includes customizable learning paths that can be chosen and modified based on the employee’s role and CRU needs.

 - The plan has a manageable week-by-week timeline with different competencies/themes to focus on each week; helping make the onboarding process less overwhelming for the employee.